 Dr. Barnby taught school in the Toronto area prior to enrolling at the University of Western Ontario.
 Initially Dr. Barnby was to graduate medical school with the class of 1923, but a severe illness during the spring of 1923 delayed his graduation until 1925.
 While at university his classmates dubbed Dr. Barnby, “Tim”.
 He played on the hockey team and participated as a manager on the basketball team.

-Dr. Barnby married Euphemia “Effie” Marshall Wilson on the 4th of June, 1927.
-Mrs. Barnby was born in St Thomas, on the 6th of December, 1898.
-She was the youngest of 8 children born to James Wilson and the former Janet Marshall.
+Dr. Barnby married Euphemia “Effie” Wilson on the 4th of June, 1927.
+Mrs. Barnby was born in St Thomas on the 6th of December, 1898.
+She was the 8th of 9 children born to James Wilson and the former Janet Marshall.
 Her parents were born and raised in Scotland.
 They married in Scotland and had their first 2 children in Scotland prior to immigrating to Canada in 1886.
-Mrs. Barnby’s father was a plumber and her siblings were; Lucy, George, Janet, Helen, Robert, Florence and Douglas.
+Mrs. Barnby’s father was a plumber and her siblings were; Lucy Wilson, George Wilson, Janet Wilson, Helen Wilson, Robert Wilson, Florence Wilson, Douglas James Wilson and Marshall Alexander Wilson.
 Mrs. Barnby was a nurse.

 While he lived in Rodney, Dr. Barnby enjoyed lawn bowling and fishing in his spare time.

 Dr. and Mrs. Barnby had two daughters; Patricia and Janet.